balintkissdev/3d-renderer-cpp/README.md

 ## Motivation

-This project is a demonstration of my ability to write cross-platform 3D graphical applications.
-I designed my C++ application to balance the correct level of abstractions and performance optimizations.
+This project is a demonstration of my ability to write cross-platform 3D graphical applications in C++.
+I designed my application to balance the correct level of abstractions and performance optimizations.
 The project showcases confident usage of the following technologies: